By Rich Stim

 The right of publicity is the right to control the commercial exploitation of a person's name, image or persona.
 This right is traditionally associated with celebrities because the name or image of a famous person is used to sell products or services.
 For example, it is much easier to sell a t-shirt if there is a picture of Michael Jackson or Madonna on it.
 However, the unauthorized use of the image of Michael Jackson or Madonna for these purposes would infringe their right of publicity.
 This right only extends to commercial exploitation.
 Information uses such as articles at celebrity websites are permissible.

 The use of the name, likeness or persona for news, information, or public interest purposes is not a violation of the right of publicity.
-For this reason, Michael Jackson cannot prevent the use of a photo of him in the National Enquirer.
+For this reason, Taylor Swift cannot prevent the use of a photo of her in the National Enquirer.
 The right of publicity is not only for celebrities.
 Any person whose name or image is used to sell products may claim a misappropriation of this right.
 For example, if a child's photograph is taken and used to sell toys, that child could claim a misappropriation of the right of publicity.
 It is for this reason that all models or persons used in advertisements or endorsements sign consent or release agreements.
 For a payment the model grants a right to use the image.

 The right of publicity grew out of the general principles of invasion of privacy that prohibit using a person's name or likeness to gain a benefit.
 Within the past few decades, the right of publicity has emerged as an independent type of claim that a person can make when his or her name or likeness is used for commercial purposes.
 Although the right of publicity is commonly associated with celebrities, every person, regardless of how famous, has a right to prevent unauthorized use of their name or image to sell products.
 This right also prohibits any implication that a person endorses a product (without the person's permission).